 In my previous post I outlined how I’m using a Garmin Forerunner 245 and an Apple Watch with relevant data saved into Apple Health.
 In one section I mentioned that I’ve chosen to manually add data to Apple Health for 3 data points because Garmin sucks at syncing data reliably to Apple Health.
 In this post, I want to go into that detail a little more.

-Prerequisites to setup Apple Health
+Prerequisites to setup Apple Health First choose which data points are important to you.

 I’ve been an exclusive Apple Watch and Apple Health user for the last 2 years.
 Though recently I moved to a dual-watch setup between the Apple Watch and a Garmin Forerunner 245.
 In this post I’ll go through why I made this change.
 I’ll also cover things to consider with your Apple Health data.